Booritas/slideio/doc/source/index.rst

 - CZI - driver for the reading of `Zeiss CZI <https://www.zeiss.com/microscopy/int/products/microscope-software/zen/czi.html>`_ images.
 - SVS - driver for the reading of `Aperio SVS <https://tmalab.jhmi.edu/imagescope.html>`_ images.
-- AFI - driver for the reading of Aperion fluorescent images.
+- AFI - driver for the reading of Aperio fluorescent images.
+- SCN - driver for the reading of `Leica SCN images <https://www.leica-microsystems.com/company/news/news-details/article/fast-efficient-and-reliable-slide-scanner-leica-scn400-for-optimal-histological-examinations/>`_.
 - GDAL - driver for the reading of generic formats like jpeg, png, tiff, etc. It uses a popular c++ image library `GDAL <https://gdal.org>`_.

 The module provides 2 python classes: *Slide* and *Scene*. *Slide* is a container object returned by the module function *open_slide*.
 In the simplest case, a *Slide* object contains a single *Scene* object.
 Some slides can contain multiple scenes.
 For example, a czi file can contain several scanned regions, each of them is represented as a *Scene* object. *Scene* class provides methods to access image pixel values and metadata.